 District personnel reserve the right to require that guests immediately check devices that were not detected at the point of entry.
 Specific events may allow an exception to the policy and allow specific types of recording devices.

-Unless otherwise stated, any Guest attending an event at the INB Performing Arts Center, including infants or children intending to sit on a parent's lap, is required to have an event ticket.
+Unless otherwise stated, any Guest attending an event at the First Interstate Center for the Arts, including infants or children intending to sit on a parent's lap, is required to have an event ticket.

 Unless otherwise stated, Guests are not allowed to exit the building and return during the course of a single ticketed event.

-In compliance with state law, the INB PAC will offer public safety inspections to events when required by the event, or when there is an anticipated need.
+In compliance with state law, the First Interstate Center for the Arts will offer public safety inspections to events when required by the event, or when there is an anticipated need.